-In this article, we will talk about everything that you need to know about net metering, so that you have an in-depth knowledge about the topic before making the transition to solar energy for your home or office.
+In this article, we will talk about everything that you need to know about net metering so that you have in-depth knowledge about the topic before making the transition to solar energy for your home or office.

 To use net metering facilities, the solar PV system needs to be connected to the utility grid via the main service panel of the consumer and the meter.
 The meter should be a bi-directional meter, as when more power is generated by the solar PV system than required, the excess power can be returned to the grid by reversing the meter from its normal direction.
 Since the meter works in both directions, one can get readings of both power purchased (when demand on-site is greater than the on-site power production) and power returned to the grid (when demand-on site is less than the generation on-site).
 The customer pays the “net” of both transactions.

 Net metering offers a number of benefits to consumers, and is also good for the environment.
 By transmitting the excess power to the grid, energy wastage is prevented.
 The grid, similarly, receives power from a green, renewable energy source, apart from receiving energy from conventional power sources like thermal power plants.
 Besides, the consumer can save thousands of rupees on energy bills every year.
 Thus, net metering is a very good money saving choice, and it prompts people to switch to a solar PV system.
 It can result in an increase in the return on investment on a solar system.